Sytten/flask-rebar-auth0/README.md

     "AUTH0_ALGORITHMS": ["RS256"],            # The authorized algorithms, you should not have to change it "AUTH0_AUDIENCE": "https://api.perdu.com" # The API Identifier as set on Auth0

-    "AUTH0_HEADER_AUTHENTICATION": True       # USe the authentication by header "AUTH0_HEADER_NAME": "Authorization"      # (OPTIONAL) Change the header used "AUTH0_HEADER_PREFIX": "Bearer"           # (OPTIONAL) Change the prefix used
+    "AUTH0_HEADER_AUTHENTICATION": True       # Use the authentication by header "AUTH0_HEADER_NAME": "Authorization"      # (OPTIONAL) Change the header used "AUTH0_HEADER_PREFIX": "Bearer"           # (OPTIONAL) Change the prefix used
     # OR
-    "AUTH0_COOKIE_AUTHENTICATION": True       # Use the authentication by cookie "AUTH0_COOKIE_NAME": "Some Cookie"        # Name of the cookie containing the access token })
+    "AUTH0_COOKIE_AUTHENTICATION": True       # Use the authentication by cookie "AUTH0_COOKIE_NAME": "Some Cookie"        # Name of the cookie containing the access token

+    "AUTH0_TESTING": False                    # (OPTIONAL) Disable expiration check of tokens during tests
+})

 # Create